FAQs & Resources for the Public

-Office of Disciplinary Counsel cannot refer you to a particular attorney.
+The Disciplinary Board cannot refer you to a particular attorney.
 You may consult the Pennsylvania Bar Association Lawyer Referral Service or your county bar association to obtain information about lawyer referral services in your county.

 How do I get copies of documents?

 Any public documents can be purchased for $.50 per page.
-Please contact the Office of the Secretary.
+Please contact the Executive Office.